razorback4417/razorback4417/README.md

 ### Hi, I'm Theo👋

-- 🔭 Researching/working on AI tools for journalists.
+- 🔭 Researching/working on how AI can change the EdTech Space.
 Previously doing security research on Arbitrum.
 - 📫 How to reach me: luut@ucla.edu